Gubi0609/uni-notes/Subjects/3. Semester/Signalbehandling/Lectures/L12 - Summary.md

 - 10 Selection Choice (Multiple choice??)
 - 5 Calculation

-No exam preparation will be release.
+No exam preparation will be released.
 Only exercises from class will be necessary.

 Exam is AT LEAST 2 hours.
 Dom't know yet